 OCTOBER 6 - NOVEMBER 24

 All WeBop classes require child and adult participation.
 WeBop is not a drop-off toddler program

 Seattle JazzED offers a fall, winter and spring WeBop session.
 Each session is eight weeks, with two live-band weeks at Week 4 and Week 8.
 Students progress throughout the terms and age groups, constantly building on what they have learned.

 Every 4 weeks, a live band joins the class.
 Super fun!

 WeBop classes meet at the MLK FAME Community Center at 3201 E Republican St in the Madison Valley neighborhood.
 Click here for map.

-Meet WeBop Directors
+Meet the WeBop Directors

-Kelly is the former Director of Concert Bands and Jazz at Washington Middle School (her alma mater).
+Kelly is the former Director of Concert Bands and Jazz at Washington Middle School, where she taught since 2008.
 A graduate of Roosevelt High School and the University of Washington, she is rooted in Seattle's celebrated tradition of music education.

 Kelly is a frequent adjudicator at local and regional jazz festivals, including the Lionel Hampton and Reno Jazz Festivals.
 She also presents and teaches at regional and national music conferences including JEN, MMEA, HMEA, ASTA, CWU, Arts Schools Network and Berklee City Music.